 Risk Reporting and Monitoring

 All this work invested in identifying, assessing, quantifying and managing risk will not perform as expected if there is not access to timely, accurate and actionable information.
 Daily, and sometimes hourly updates, may be necessary to effectively monitor the risk triggers.
 Trigger Ratings are used to manage if specific events happen and drive a reaction to Risk Events.
 Testing of scenarios to validate the Risk Management Plans and Program should be a part of the regular testing of the Risk Management efforts to ensure an effective monitoring and response system.

 The development and deployment of a Risk Management Program and the underlying Risk Management Plans have become a necessary component of comprehensive Business Continuity and Disaster Recovery planning efforts.
 Organizations with an eye on towards monitoring and mitigation of these risks should be expected to be positioned to better, and more quickly respond to Risk Events as they arise.

 Contact IMEC for more information on Risk Management.

 PLAN FOR RISKS: Preparing for the Next Disruption Webinar

-This session will highlight tools to guide you to craft a disruption plan that will limit the negative impacts of the next inevitable change.
+This session highlights tools to guide you to craft a disruption plan that will limit the negative impacts of the next inevitable change.

-In the meanwhile, watch the recording of the webinar: Are Your Risk Plans Updated for the Next Disruption?
+Go further, watch the recording of this webinar: Are Your Risk Plans Updated for the Next Disruption?